 You should also note where the service is based because some countries require companies to retain certain records.
 For example, the US Patriot Act allows the FBI to obtain personal information without a judge’s approval, and some countries have intelligence-sharing agreements with the US.
 Nevertheless, court cases have tested the privacy policies of some US-based VPNs, where it was verified they were not keeping any logs.

 Finally, some services offer features like Double VPN and TOR over VPN.
 These significantly increase your anonymity, but usually at the expense of performance.
 Of course, you rarely need this level of anonymity, but here are some services that offer additional privacy:

 - ProtonVPN: Secure Core VPN, TOR over VPN

-A number of encryption protocols are available to VPNs, and ideally, you’ll be given a choice.
-Some offer the strongest encryption, while others offer faster speeds.
+Several encryption protocols are available to VPNs, and ideally, you’ll have a choice.
+Some offer the most robust encryption, while others provide faster speeds.

 - PPTP has been around for decades.
-It’s fast and widely supported but has major security issues.
+It’s fast and widely supported but has significant security issues.

-- L2TP/IPSec are two protocols (one for tunneling, the other for encryption) that are faster and widely used, but easily blocked by firewalls, such as those used by Netflix.
+- L2TP and IPSec are two protocols (one for tunneling, the other for encryption) that are faster and widely used.
+However, they’re easily blocked by firewalls, such as those used by Netflix.

 - SSTP is a fast and well-supported protocol developed by Microsoft.